leto/hushlist/README.md

 # In development commands

-This will rely on z\_embedstring RPC which will hopefully be in the Hush 1.0.13 release, it is currently in the `dev` branch:
+This will rely on z\_embedstring RPC which will hopefully be in the Hush 1.0.13 release, it is currently in the `z_embedstring` branch:

     # make an already created private hushlist PUBLIC, i.e.
     # publish it's privkey to the blockchain.
 This costs HUSH, since
     # we need to send an xtn to the blockchain
     hushlist public listname

+# How Is This Different Than Hush Messenger?

+Hush Messenger has similar functions, but it more closely maps to "chat program" versus "mailing list software".
+Messenger also has a different tech stack (Javascript) and runs in the browser while Hushlist avoids the convenience of browsers to reduce it's attack surface.

+# License

+GPLv3